sarahseewhy/transaction-dashboard/README.md

 If I still didn't want to use a database, I'd try dumping the data in a json file and loading it to display the transactions.
 I'd have to create a flag to establish whether to load the data from a file or to make an API call. `session` seems like the most obvious option, but it's worth researching others.

+If I went down the database route I'd have to do some more research to figure out which tool is best for the job.
+I read about [ACID](https://en.wikipedia.org/wiki/ACID) and best practices for financial transaction databases, but I think I need to do more research.

 Regarding asynchronous calls, I think I confused two concepts: saving the data and error handling.
 My brain wires got crossed.

 Using TrueLayer's `async=true` flag would be useful for error handling, though we're reaching the limits of my web app knowledge.